-For foreign nationals who travel to Norway after having a resident permit application approved, the requirement of a negative test result is generally applicable, though not for foreign nationals specified in g).
+For foreign nationals who travel to Norway after having a resident permit application approved, the requirement of a negative test result is not applicable to foreign nationals specified in g).

-'Resident in Norway' in this context refers to persons who are registered as resident in Norway or who have reported moving to Norway in the National Population Register.
+'Reside in Norway' in the context above refers to persons who are registered as resident in Norway.
 On entry they must be able to document residence in Norway.
 This may be done, for example, by referring to the Norwegian Tax Administration's data on one's registered place of residence.